Chart Color Schemes

 The educational profile of Ashmore exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's educational profile is notable regionally, with university qualification rates at 26.0% of residents aged 15+, surpassing the Rest of Qld average of 20.6%.
 Bachelor degrees are most prevalent at 18.1%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.3%).
-Vocational credentials are prominent, with 38.9% of residents aged 15+ holding them – advanced diplomas at 14.0% and certificates at 24.9%.
+Vocational credentials are prominent, with 38.9% of residents aged 15+ holding such qualifications – advanced diplomas at 14.0% and certificates at 24.9%.

 Frequently Asked Questions - Education